ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -If you agree with the selected map, press ``"Return to game and press Esc"`` if you are in multiplayer or ``"Return to game"`` if you are in single

--If you don't agree with the selected map, press ``"Spin"`` again to reroll the Map Chooser
+-If you don't agree with the selected map, press ``"Spin"`` again to reroll the option

 <h2>--------------------Credits--------------------</h2>